SAP-samples/btp-resource-consumption-monitor/README.md

 ## Upgrading from version 2.0 to 2.1

-You can upgrade your 2.0.x version to 2.1.x in Cloud Foundry.
+You can upgrade your 2.0.x version to 2.1.0 in Cloud Foundry.
 Upgrades do not apply to Kyma deployments as they are new from v2.1.0 onwards.
 To upgrade your existing installation, just follow the below installation steps again using your existing target.

-The SAC package has not been changed.
+From 2.0.2 to 2.1.0, only the Backend and Fiori applications have been changed, the SAC package has not been changed.

+After the upgrade, make sure to assign the backend role again to the end users.

 ## Download and Installation